lonkamikaze/bsda2/src/bsda_obj.md

 function names as well, because the . and : builtin functions imply that . and : are valid function names.

-### 14.2. bash - local
+### 15.2. bash - local

 The local command of bash destroys the original variable values when declaring a variable local.
 Most notably that broke scope checks.
 A simple workaround was to move the local decleration behind the scope checks in the code.

-### 14.3. bash - setvar
+### 15.3. bash - setvar

-The bash doesn't have a setvar command.
+The bash does not have a setvar command.
 A hack was introduced to circumvent this.

-### 14.4. bash - Command Substitution Variable Scope
+### 15.4. bash - Command Substitution Variable Scope

 Variable changes inside command substition are lost outside the scope of the substition, when using bash.
 The FreeBSD sh performs command substitution in